daviddechaux/Kingmaker/readme.md

 - Use Lucian POC for Javascript Object
 - Add a [crown](https://upload.wikimedia.org/wikipedia/commons/8/86/Meuble_h%C3%A9raldique_Couronnes_fran%C3%A7aises.svg) on the player token, and make this crown evolve with the size of the kingdom
 - Add army tokens (that must be factionnable)
-- Switch hex numerotation with radiobutton
 - Create Road
-- Remove faction
 - Unzoom everything
-- Add a favicon
 - Move to ES6

 ## In progress :
 - Menu styling

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue